STS Young Endeavour (1987): Operational historyYoung Endeavour left Australian waters for the first time in 1990, when she sailed to New Zealand for celebrations of the sesquicentennial of the Treaty of Waitangi's signing and the opening of the 1990 Commonwealth Games.

 During 1992, the ship circumnavigated the world and participated in 500th anniversary celebrations of Christopher Columbus' round-the-world voyage.

 In 1995, Young Endeavour circumnavigated Australia, and visited Indonesia for the nation's 50th anniversary of independence.

 During 2001, as part of Centenary of Federation celebrations, the tall ship circumnavigated Australia.

 In 2006, Young Endeavour visited New Zealand.Young Endeavour participated in the International Fleet Review 2013 in Sydney.

 At the end of 2014, the ship departed Sydney for a round-the-world trip.
 The trip consists of eight separate voyages, each with a separate youth crew embarked: to Rio de Janeiro (the ship's 500th voyage), Cádiz, Çanakkale (with the third and fourth voyage crews aboard for the 100th Anzac Day dawn service off Gallipoli), Southampton (ending with a function hosting Young Endeavour's designer and delivery crew, followed by four weeks' maintenance in the ship's port of construction), Amsterdam (including competition in the 2015 Tall Ships' Race, and involvement in the Sail Bremerhaven and Sail Amsterdam festivals), back to Rio, and Cape Town, before concluding in Fremantle.
-The trip is due to conclude in late December 2015.Young Endeavour is scheduled to be replaced with a new sail training ship in 2023.
+The trip is due to conclude in late December 2015.Young Endeavour is scheduled to be replaced with a new sail training ship, the Young Endeavour II, in 2023.